-Manitou Cats are Manitoids (residents and lovers of Manitou) taking responsibility for developing and maintaining the trails and open spaces we all use.
+Starting in 2014 we Manitoids (residents and lovers of Manitou) are taking responsibility for developing and maintaining the trails and open spaces we all use.
 We need to give back to this wonderful land and nature.
 It is up to our community to protect and sustain the beauty around us for future generations.
-So we have created MANITOU SPRINGS TRAIL CATS (Coalition of Active Trail-builderS OR Manitou Cats) to develop a pool of people who are willing to help.
+So we have created MANITOU SPRINGS TRAIL CATS (Coalition of Active Trail-builderS OR Manitou Cats for short) to develop a pool of people who are willing to help.
 Basically we are a friends group for Manitou trails and public land.

-How You Can Participate: Iron Mountain Volunteer Trail Days
+How You Can Participate In Our Volunteer Trail Days

 See dates and volunteer registration links to the right.

-Thanks also to Stagecoach Inn, Swirl Wine Emporium, Townhouse Tavern and Savilli ‘s Pizza, the American Legion and the Manitou Brewing Company have each hosted an after work party with a free beer/beverage for out thirsty volunteers.
-We wish to thank their collaborative and generous spirit.
-Manitou Springs is lucky to have businesses, residents and outdoor enthusiast who support its trails and open spaces.
+We wish to thank the Manitou businesses , who supported the trail building.
+Stagecoach Inn, Swirl Wine Emporium, Townhouse Tavern and Savilli ‘s Pizza, the American Legion and the Manitou Brewing Company have each hosted an after work party with a free beer/beverage for our thirsty volunteers.

 Volunteer And Mechanical Construction